Semrush helps you:

 3. Send them this friendly email.

-1. Sign Up To HARO as a source here.
+1. Sign up as a source on the platform.

 3. Respond with your credentials and some helpful tips.